MuGeminorum/Snake-AI/README.md

 | Reward_eat   | +2.0                               | +2.0                               | +2.0                               |
 | Reward_hit   | -0.5                               | -1.0                               | -1.5                               |
 | Reward_bit   | -0.8                               | -1.5                               | -2.0                               |

+## Future work

+The zigzag of snake body looks ugly, try to add punishment into reward for zigzag count.